Graduate Research Programme

 - Graduate students may travel for field work and for international conferences.
 Field work in Southeast Asia can vary greatly, from beaches to volcanoes to active fault zones.
 Southeast Asia is home to many of the world’s most significant active geologic processes, especially geologic hazards, and Singapore is ideally located for studying this natural laboratory.
 Talk to your prospective advisor to get a better idea about what type of field work you can anticipate in which locations.

-- Many DES students also travel for leisure in Southeast Asia and beyond.
+- Many ASE students also travel for leisure in Southeast Asia and beyond.
 Singapore’s Changi Airport is an international hub, and having access to it in such a small country makes air travel quick and convenient.
 You will never have a problem finding somewhere new to explore, but make sure you don't run out of pages in your passport!

 Food and Beverage Matters